boerremk/Fibaro/Postnl/README.md

   - Go to  Scenes
   - Add scene
   - Add scene in lua
-  - Paste the LUA code of the file Postnl API
+  - Paste the LUA code of the file "Postnl API.lua"
-  - Replace the username and password with the postal email and password
+  - Replace the username and password with the Postnl email and password
   - Set the debug on true
   - Call the scene "PostNL API"
   - Set the scene to Manual